fanteastick/quartz-test/content/hobbies/Civilization 6.md

 ## Victory types
 - Culture - win a total # of tourists OVER other civilizations
-- Religion - convert every city to your civ's founded religion
+- Religion - make all other civs' majority religion become your civ's founded religion
 - Domination - destroy all the other civs?
 - Science - complete all the space race projects
 - Diplomatic - only in the expansions.
 Win 20 victory points in a [variety of ways](https://civilization.fandom.com/wiki/Victory_(Civ6)#Diplomacy)